AttorneyOnline/docs/docs/authoring/characters/Overview.md

 That being said, here are some basic rules when the viewport is not the same size as your content:

 - Content that is not exactly the same size as the viewport will be scaled according to its height.
-- Content maintains its aspect ratio; if the content is wider than the viewport it will be cropped to fit, while if it is slimmer it will be centered.
+- Content maintains its aspect ratio; if the content is wider than the viewport it will be cropped to fit, while if it is slimmer it will be centered.*
-- Starting with client version 2.9.0, multiple user-defined scaling filters can now be used.
-Info on these can be found in the "Options" portion of this guide.

-For best compatibility with legacy versions of the client, it is recommended that you keep your sprites on a canvas with a 4:3 aspect ratio.
-Please note that client versions prior to 2.8.0 are unable to handle alternative canvas aspect ratios without a loss of quality.
+- Content-defined scaling may be defined. (e.g. force smooth or pixelated scaling)

+#### Resizing
+Unless specified by of the settings of the character (see Options) the images used will have their resizing mode adjusted automatically to the following modes:
+* `smooth`
+  * When the image is stretch mode is set to fill.
+  * When the image is vertically higher than the layer in which it belongs.
+* `pixel`
+  * When the image is vertically smaller than the layer in which it belongs.

 ### Animations